JuhQ/Web-Programming-and-Data-Management/Week10/routing.md

 ## Assignment

-1. Create a new branch `Assignment2`
-2. Create a new folder `src` in your project folder and move your `app.js` file there.
+1. Create a new folder `src` in your project folder and move your `app.js` file there.
-3. To make the express app easier to test, create `src/index.js` file and import `app.js` from the `src` folder:
+2. To make the express app easier to test, create `src/index.js` file and import `app.js` from the `src` folder:

    ```javascript
    import app from "./app.js";